zachlandes/reddit-ai-summaries/README.md

 1. When a new post with a link is submitted to your subreddit, the app can automatically generate a summary (if enabled).
 2. Moderators can also manually trigger summaries for specific posts.
-3. The app fetches the content from an archived copy of the linked URL, ensuring a snapshot is preserved even if the original content changes or becomes paywalled.
+3. The app fetches the content from the linked URL via 12ft.io.
 4. Using Google's Gemini AI, it generates a concise, informative summary.
-5. The summary, and optional archive.is link, is posted as a stickied comment on the original post, making it easily visible to all users.
+5. The summary, and optional script-free 12ft.io link, is posted as a stickied comment on the original post, making it easily visible to all users.

 ## Setup